Injury in public

 How do I make a compensation claim?

-If you have been injured and it was not your fault, it is key to get in touch with a specialist personal injury lawyer as soon as possible because there are time limits on making claims.
+If you have been injured and it was not your fault, it is key to get in touch with a specialist personal injury solicitors as soon as possible because there are time limits on making claims.

 It is important that you note down what happened so that you do not forget the details later on.
 Any photographs of accidents are also important.
 Make sure that it is safe to do so before taking any photos near roads for example.
 It is also worth taking the names and contact details of any witnesses.
 Lastly copies of medical records and even photographs of injuries are helpful when it comes to claiming.